 Please review the Application and Fee sections of each organization for costs.

-To help you prepare, Clinical Trials BC will hold a series of consecutive informal exam preparation sessions starting Jan 15th.
-The sessions will be recorded and available along with materials until Dec 2020.
+To help you prepare, Clinical Trials BC has made available recordings of a series of consecutive informal exam preparation sessions that took place in 2020.
+The sessions will be available along with materials until Dec 31, 2021.